md-rejoyan-islam/tasker/README.md

 ## Improve Tasker

-Improve Tasker is a web application that allows users to easily add, remove, update, and search tasks.
-The application is built using React and Tailwind CSS.
+Tasker is a web application that allows users to easily add, remove, update, and search tasks.
+The application is built using React and Tailwind CSS.In this project use react context and reducer for state-managment.

 ### Installation